 The client’s wheelchair is new (recently ordered) and is suspected to be under warranty.

 Hence the power source needs to be independent as it may void the warranty if tinkered with.
-Therefore we must implement our own power source that fits our limited dimensions.
+Therefore, we must implement our own power source that fits our limited dimensions.
 Which bring us to compactness.

 3. Dimensions/materials